Investment Property Loans: Buy, Rehab, Flip or Keep

 Cons: They are expensive.
 While some hard money lenders charge as little as 8-9% interest, they can charge 16-18%, too.

 And lender fees?
-Expect a bare minimum of two points, and as high as eight.
+Expect a bare minimum of two points, and as many as eight.

-Bottom Line for Landlords and Investors: Hard money lenders are great for short-term fix-and-flip loans.
+Hard money lenders are great for short-term fix-and-flip loans.
 Use them when you need to settle lightning fast, and the property needs significant repairs.
-Don’t use them for long-term landlord loans!
+Don’t use them for long-term rental property loans!

 Local Community Banks

 I’ve used local community banks successfully in the past for long-term landlord loans.
-They keep the loans in-house, on their own portfolios, so they’re far more flexible than conventional loan programs.
+They keep their investment property mortgages in-house, on their own portfolios, so they’re far more flexible than conventional loan programs.

 Pros: Local community banks often don’t report on credit, and have no limits on the numbers of mortgages a borrower can have.